VincentWijshoff/HAFLINK/README.md

 The application will push data into a kafka topic and into the postgres DB, both can be checked.
 ### kafka output
-To check the output to the kafka topic (default: vincent-output), open a shel on any of the kafka instances via k9s and type:
+To check the output to the kafka topic (default: vincent-output), open a shell on any of the kafka instances via k9s and type:
 ```
 cd bin/
 bash kafka-console-consumer.sh --topic vincent-output --bootstrap-server yalii-cluster-kafka-bootstrap:9092 --from-beginning --isolation-level read_committed